frectures/js/README.md

 </tr>
 </table>

-- Designed and implemented as *LiveScript* over 10 days in 1995 by Brendan Eich at Netscape
+- Designed and implemented as *LiveScript* during 10 days in 1995 by Brendan Eich at Netscape
 - Main influences:
   - Scheme (Functions)
   - Self (Prototypes)